Industry Guide

 What is digital transformation in banking?

 The idea of a “digital transformation” has existed for over a decade, starting when the internet and mobile technology first enabled access to online banking transactions.
 Digital transformation in banking is not a singular event — it’s an ongoing effort to keep up with constantly evolving technology, industry standards, regulations, and customer needs.
-For example, customers have come to expect seamless, convenient, and round-the-clock access to banking services, prompting banks and other financial institutions to adapt accordingly.
+For example, customers have come to expect seamless, convenient, and around the clock access to banking services, prompting banks and other financial institutions to adapt accordingly.

 That drive to keep pace is only growing.
 However, due to their size, traditional banks undergoing a digital transformation can struggle with the rapid pace of the changing landscape.
-Rather than trying to enact separate digital initiatives, banks need a top-down approach that addresses their core operations and the system limitations of their digital payment infrastructure to stay ahead within increasingly competitive markets.
+Rather than trying to enact separate digital initiatives, banks need a top-down approach that addresses their core operations and the system limitations of their digital payments infrastructure to stay ahead within increasingly competitive markets.

-Digital transformation in banking needs to be holistic; integrating digital technologies and strategies to deliver a single online platform that optimizes processes and enhances the customer experience.
+Digital transformation in banking needs to be holistic: Integrating digital technologies and strategies to deliver a single online platform that optimizes processes and enhances the customer experience.
 This requires the strategic integration of emerging digital tools and technologies (such as generative AI and blockchain), plus institutional support into all appropriate areas of banking operations.

 What are the key areas of digital transformation?